kataras/go-sessions/README.md

 	// Recommendation: You don't need this to be setted to true, just fill the Encode and Decode fields
 	// with a third-party library like secure cookie, example is provided at the _examples folder.
 	//
-	// Defaults to false
+	// Defaults to false.
 	CookieSecureTLS bool

+	// AllowReclaim will allow to
+	// Destroy and Start a session in the same request handler.
+	// All it does is that it removes the cookie for both `Request` and `ResponseWriter` while `Destroy`
+	// or add a new cookie to `Request` while `Start`.
+	//
+	// Defaults to false.
+	AllowReclaim bool

 	// Encode the cookie value if not nil.
-	// Should accept as first argument the cookie name (config.Name)
+	// Should accept as first argument the cookie name (config.Cookie)
 	//         as second argument the server's generated session id.
 	// Should return the new session id, if error the session id setted to empty which is invalid.
 	//